matias-gon/infrastructure-deployment/README.md

 *Security Best Practices*
 - Minimal IAM Permissions: IAM roles and policies are crafted to grant the least privilege necessary to the EC2 instances.
-- Security Groups: EC2 instances are associated with security groups that strictly allow only HTTP/HTTPS traffic for web access.
+- Security Groups: EC2 instances are associated with security groups that strictly allow only HTTP traffic for web access.
 - Private S3 Buckets: S3 buckets are private with specific EC2 instance access, preventing unauthorized access.

 *Contributing*